ABOUT This Christmas Crochet Dog Bandana PATTERN

 - It’s Charlie tested and approved!

-This Santa Dog Bandana Crochet Pattern is written in English for right-handed crochet using standard US crochet terminology.
+This Christmas Dog Bandana Crochet Pattern is written in English for right-handed crochet using standard US crochet terminology.
 If you’re more familiar with UK terminology, check out my US to UK Conversion Chart.

 Get the PDF!